 - The PAN is never accepted by the merchant in an unencrypted state.

 - No version of the PAN is stored or transmitted by the merchant, only the token that represents it.

-- Tokens stolen during a breach are completely useless to hackers as they cannot be reverse-engineered back to the original PAN.
+- Tokens stolen during a breach are completely useless to hackers, as they cannot be returned to the original PAN.

-- The keys to tokenization are stored in the secure cloud vault, out of the reach of hackers.
+- There is no key management required—the sensitive data itself is stored in the secure cloud vault, out of the reach of hackers.